jinghuazhao/software-notes/R-packages/README.md

 R-devel CMD INSTALL --configure-args='--enable-rpath' rjags
 ```
 where `rjags` contains files for the package.
 Once this is done one can proceed with `install.packages("R2jags")`, etc.

+## sva

+The package contains function ```ComBat.R``` from https://www.bu.edu/jlab/wp-assets/ComBat/Download.html as described in the following paper.

+> Johnson, WE, Rabinovic, A, and Li, C (2007).
+Adjusting batch effects in microarray expression data using Empirical Bayes methods.
+Biostatistics 8(1):118-127